-As education systems around the world continue to respond to the COVID-19 pandemic with intermittent closures and hybrid learning modalities, the role of learning assessment as a fundamental feedback mechanism while students learn outside of school walls remains critical for ensuring learning continuity.
+When education systems around the world responded to the COVID-19 pandemic with intermittent closures and hybrid learning modalities, the role of learning assessment as a fundamental feedback mechanism while students learned outside of school walls remained critical for ensuring learning continuity.

 Assessment of student learning is the process of gathering and evaluating information on what students know, understand, and can do to help make informed decisions about the next steps in the educational process.
 Formative assessment activities, usually carried out in the classroom as part of the teaching and learning process, encompass everything from teachers’ direct observation of student performance and oral questioning to check for understanding to continuous feedback on individual and group projects and homework reviews.